Transmission Repair Cost

 If you’re watching your budget like most people, it’s helpful to know ahead of time what sort of costs you could be looking at with various types of manual and automatic transmission repair.
 Realistically, you could see costs that run anywhere from a few hundred dollars for a quick fluid replacement to several thousand dollars for a full rebuild or transmission replacement.

 Vehicles like BMWs usually cost more to repair because they’re considered an imported vehicle.
-You might see higher repair costs with imports like Mercedes and Volkswagen while repairing a Ford or Buick might cost less because of their domestic status.
+You might see higher repair costs with imports like Mercedes, Volvo, Land Rover, Tesla, and Volkswagen while repairing a Ford or Buick might cost less because of their domestic status.

 Interestingly, many vehicles that you might think are completely foreign are assembled in the United States.
-However, most parts for those vehicles are manufactured overseas.
-For example, Honda has assembly plants across the Midwest, but they manufacture most of their parts in Southeast Asia.
+However, most parts of those vehicles are manufactured overseas.
+For example, Honda and Toyota have assembly plants across the Midwest, but they manufacture most of their parts in Southeast Asia.

 A foreign car doesn’t automatically mean you should expect to pay more for your transmission repair, but it’s something you’ll want to be aware of when you come in for servicing.